wultra/powerauth-mobile-sdk/docs/PowerAuth-SDK-for-Android.md

     @Override
     public void onBiometricDialogSuccess() {
-        // success, activation has been committed
+        // success, activation has been persisted
     }

     @Override